Gauteab/thesis/journal.md

 Yet another slow day.
 Group session at 12, spent time on HLS.

 Got to writing a bit about methodology.
 Still a lot I'm unsure about, but covered a few ways of evaluating the system.

+## 28.10

+Before noon: got my herman miller, cleaned the desk and stated working on fitting my structure to that of the example thesis.
+Wrote some notes on what to write in the motivation section.
+Started looking into customizing th chapter header to make it like the one in the example, but I have to figure out how to install tex packages.

+## 29.10

+Bit more structure and thoughts.
+Didn't do too much today.
+Send what I have to supervisor for the meeting tomorrow.

+## 30.10

+Managed to style the chapter headers :) Looks much nicer now.

+Meeting notes:
+- research question: can creating of voice commands be automated?
+- figures!
+- illustrate the workflow
+- models?? client server?
+- explain the methods
+- present literature review in methods?
+- project before method, then implementation

+priorities:
+problemstilling
+explain the project!
+background can be done later--